-The title of the 7th annual conference is, “Present Past: Time, Memory, and the Negotiation of Historical Justice”.
+The title of the 8th annual conference is “Prevention Activism: Advancing Historical Dialogue in Post-Conflict Settings“.
 The full Call for Papers may be viewed here.

 The full conference schedule is available here.

 How much does registration for the conference cost?